When the client finally got me a copy of the car finance contract, it saved them $7000 on the price of the car.

 In bankruptcy-speak, that’s negative equity, and negative equity isn’t entitled to payment in full in Chapter 13.

-So we can reduce what they pay for the car by the $7000 of the loan that paid off the trade-in.
+So in our Chapter 13 plan, we can reduce what they pay for the car by the $7000 of the loan that paid off the trade-in.
 It really was worth the effort to find the contract.

 Sleuthing in bankruptcy